Missionary Congregation of the Blessed Sacrament: Nature of MCBS

-Charism and nature of MCBS
+Ideals

-In this Congregation our ideal is to consecrate the entire life to the realisation of God’s Kingdom (Matt 6, 10), placing the Eucharist at the core of our being.
+The MCBS's ideal is to consecrate the entire life to the realisation of God's Kingdom (Matt 6, 10), placing the Eucharist at the core of its being.

-Drawing inspiration from the age-old spiritual wisdom of eastern Christian monasticism and from the quest of the sages (rishis) of India for the absolute, the MCBS tries to reach out, in and through the Eucharist, to the God-experience of our father St. Thomas, the Apostle, in his faith-surrender "My Lord and My God" (John20,28).

-Our charism, sown by the spirit as a seed in our founders, grew up to the spiritual patrimony of our Congregation.
-They have entrusted to our keeping for our spiritual heritage, a religious life marked by love and single minded devotion (bhakti) to the Eucharistic Lord and missionary vitality.
+The MCBS draws inspiration from the age-old spiritual wisdom of eastern Christian monasticism and from the quest of the sages (rishis) of India for the absolute.
+As such, it works to reach out, in and through the Eucharist, to the God-experience of our father St. Thomas, the Apostle, in his faith-surrender "My Lord and My God" (John20,28).
+They focus on living a religious life marked by love and single minded devotion (bhakti) to the Eucharistic Lord and missionary vitality.
+In 2023, the congregation has two provinces, MCBS Zion and MCBS Emmaus.

-This charism is to live and proclaim the Eucharistic Mystery we celebrate, to gather the children of God around the altar to "praise God in the midst of His Church, to take part in the sacrifice and to eat the Lord’s supper" and to uphold the real presence of the Lord in the Blessed Sacrament.
+Works

-Liturgical Apostolate, Eucharistic Retreat, Parish Apostolate, Proclamation of Good News, Mission towards unity, Inculturation, and Dialogue with other religions and social Apostolate form the core areas of MCBS activity.
+The core areas of MCBS activity include; Liturgical Apostolate, Eucharistic Retreat, Parish Apostolate, Proclamation of Good News, Mission towards unity, Social Apostolate, Inculturation, and Dialogue with other religions.

-Our mission works are mainly among the poor, illiterate, and the marginalized in various parts of India’s vast mission fields entrusted to us for the pastoral care by the local bishops.
+The MCBS mission works are mainly among the poor, illiterate, and the marginalized.
+The congregation works in several Indian states: (including Andrapradesh, Arunachalpradesh, Assam, Delhi, Gujarat, Karnataka, Kerala, Maharashtra, Meghalaya, Rajasthan and Tamil Nadu) and throughout the world (including Africa, America, Australia, Germany, Italy, Spain and Switzerland).

+Theological Seminaries

+In 1996, MCBS opened the Jeevalaya Seminary.
+The foundation stone for the seminary was laid on 27 April 1992 and Jeevalaya was inaugurated on 3 July 1996.

+In 2001, MCBS opened the Theological Seminary, Sanathana – Divya Karunya Vidyapeetham (DKV) at Thamarassery.
+On 24 May 2001 Mar Thomas Elavanal, Bishop of Kalyan, laid the foundation stone for the seminary.
+On 7 June 2004, Mar Paul Chittilapilly, Bishop of Thamarassery, inaugurated the DKV's first academic year 2004–2005.
+The institute is affiliated with the faculty of Theology of the Pontifical Urbaniana University, Rome.

 Bishops from MCBS

+Superior General

+In 2023, the Superior General is Father Augustine Paikattu.

 Mar Thomas Elavanal MCBS, Bishop of Kalyan

-On 18 December 1996 Thomas Elavanal, then Superior General, was nominated the first bishop from the Congregation.
-Mar Thomas Elavanal was consecrated Bishop of Kalyan on 8 February 1997.
+On 18 December 1996 Thomas Elavanal, then Superior General, was nominated as bishop.
+He was consecrated Bishop of Kalyan on 8 February 1997.

 Mar Joseph Arumachadath MCBS, Bishop of Bhadravathy

-On 29 August, Fr.
-Joseph Arumachadath, the then Vice Rector of Sanathana MCBS Theologate, Thamarassery was nominated as the first bishop of the Bhadravati Diocese,Karnataka.
-On 25 October 2007 – Consecration of Mar Joseph Arumachadath and the inauguration of the Bhadravati Diocese, Karnataka.
+On 29 August 2007, Fr.
+Joseph Arumachadath, the then Vice-Rector of Sanathana MCBS Theologate, Thamarassery, was nominated as bishop of the Bhadravati Diocese, Karnataka.
+He was consecrated on 25 October 2007.